Lifestyle in Bangkok

 Unfortunately, the variety of drinking spots in Bangkok which expats are blessed with doesn’t always extend to music options.
 Many clubs belt out and repeat outdated playlists of over-played hip-hop and rap.
 Beyond that, expats can always give the DJ a miss and head somewhere else to see a live band.

 Eating out in Bangkok

+Locals in Bangkok are passionate about food.
+Often, the very first question Thai people will ask one another is, "Have you eaten yet?”.
 It won't be long before expats begin to understand what food means to the locals, and to appreciate the amazing variety of food in Bangkok.

 Naturally, at some point, every expat experiences a yearning for different options or something that tastes like home.
-Bangkok happily obliges with a whole host of bars and restaurants which offer good quality food in Western styles, but at much higher prices.
+Bangkok happily obliges with a whole host of bars and restaurants offering good quality food in Western styles, but at much higher prices.
 Expats may want to check their bank balances before feeding their nostalgia.